JLBrigham/CV/README.md

 ## Hobbies

-- Drawing and creating things with upcycled materials.
-See some of my drawings here- https://www.instagram.com/greponsketch/
+- Drawing and creating new things with upcycled materials.
+Take a look at my drawings here- https://www.instagram.com/greponsketch/
+- Trail running and hiking, I am running my second trail marathon this summer.
-- Trail running, hiking and ski touring, making the most of living in the adventure playground that is Chamonix.
+- Ski touring, whatever the season I love making the most of living in the adventure playground that is Chamonix-Mont-Blanc.